 Fly from Liverpool John Lennon Airport to Paphos

-Fly from Liverpool John Lennon Airport to Paphos on the southwest coast of Cyprus with Ryanair and get ready to explore a city where the modern world comes face to face with Greek mythology.
+Fly from Liverpool John Lennon Airport to Paphos on the southwest coast of Cyprus with Jet2.com and Ryanair, and get ready to explore a city where the modern world comes face to face with Greek mythology.
 Known as the birthplace of Aphrodite, the Greek goddess of love, beauty and fertility, Paphos is truly a place fit for the gods and was named Capital of Culture in 2017.

 Why Should You Go